Approximability of dynamical systems between trees of spheres: Bi-critical case

 Suppose that one of the iterates of $v'_0$ lies in some ${B'_i}$.
 Let $v'_i$ be the first iterate of $v'_0$ in ${B'_i}$.
 According to the above, for $0\leq k< k+k_0\leq i$ we have ${F^{ k_0}:]\!]{v_0},v'_k[\![\to ]\!]{v_0}, v'_{k+k_0} [\![}$ is a bijection.
 Thus

 So a preimage of the parabolic fixed point is a critical point.

-Let prove by the absurd that one of the iterates of $v'_0$ lies in some ${B'_{i_0}}$, which will finish the proof.
-If it is not the case, we can apply lemma \ref{branchcrit} to the branch $B:=B_{v_0}(c)$ because the iterates of $B$ lie in the $D_i$ for $i\neq 1$ or in $D_0-{\bigcup B'_i}$ according to remark \ref{remresc} and because these iterates are disjoints to $B_{v_0}(c')$.
+Let us prove by contradiction that one of the iterates of $v'_0$ lies in some ${B'_{i_0}}$, which will finish the proof.
+If it is not the case, we can apply Lemma \ref{branchcrit} to the branch $B:=B_{v_0}(c)$ because the iterates of $B$ lie in the $D_i$ for $i\neq 1$ or in $D_0-{\bigcup B'_i}$ according to remark \ref{remresc} and because these iterates are disjoint to $B_{v_0}(c')$.

 {\bf End of point \ref{class2} (Number of rescalings).}